Penca53/jp-engine/README.md

-# SFML Engine
+# JP Engine

 This repository contains a custom game engine and a sample 2D platfomer game demonstrating its features.
 The engine provides foundational components for building 2D games, including scene management, rendering, basic physics, input handling, and resource management.

 Are you interested in learning how to build the project from scratch?
-Check out the SFML Engine [Guide](https://penca53.gitbook.io/sfml-engine)!
+Check out the JP Engine [Guide](https://penca53.gitbook.io/jp-engine)!

 ## Core Engine Components